Robust-to-Dynamics Optimization: Robust to uncertain and time-varying linear dynamics linear programming

-Note that an R-LD-LP is a special case of an R-ULD-LP with $s=1$.
-Throughout this section, we denote the feasible set of an R-ULD-LP by
+Note that an R-LD-LP is a special case of an \aaa{R-UTVLD-LP} with $s=1$.
+Throughout this section, we denote the feasible set of an \aaa{R-UTVLD-LP} by

 Clearly, the statement of Theorem~\ref{thm:S.closed.convex.invariant.non.polyhedral.nphard} still applies to this set.
 Indeed, $\mathcal{S}$ is closed and convex as an infinite intersection of closed convex sets, and, by definition, invariant under multiplication by $G_1,\ldots, G_s$.
 Moreover, $\mathcal{S}$ is not always polyhedral even when $s=1$, and testing membership of a given point to $\mathcal{S}$ is NP-hard already when $s=1$.
-The situation in fact gets much tricker when $s\geq 2$.
-For example, it follows from \cite[Corollary 1]{halava2007improved} that testing membership of a given point to $\mathcal{S}$ is algorithmically undecidable already when $s=2, m=2,$ and $n=9$.
 Our goal here will be to study tractable outer and inner approximations to $\mathcal{S},$ and to extend some of the statements we proved for R-LD-LPs to this more intricate setting.